Photo Credit: David Wilson

 Fans of the cult-classic TV series Friends have another thing to celebrate in the new year, as Netflix is offering every season in its streaming service effective Jan.
-1. Considering the show Friends –which celebrates its 10-year anniversary this month — followed the same six characters for a decade, it's no wonder you may have an above-normal attachment and connection with these unique personalities.
+1. Considering the show followed the same six characters for a decade, it's no wonder viewers have a strong attachment and connection with these unique personalities.
 Perhaps you've even imagined yourself as a Monica or Chandler within your own group of friends.
 But have you ever considered whether your banking knowledge and financial lifestyle matched theirs as well?
 Related: How to Avoid Lifestyle Inflation

 Which Friends Character Resembles Your Financial Habits?To help you figure out which Friends character mimics your money management skills the most, we've listed certain qualities and traits that explain their financial behavior throughout all 10 seasons of the show.
 See where your profile and bank account falls to figure out whether you can afford a beautiful wedding like the Bings, or if you may have to play guitar for quarters at Central Perk like Phoebe.

 If you are career-oriented and a conservative spender, chances are your personal finance skills look a lot like Monica Geller's.
 Throughout the Friends TV show, Monica’s goal was to become a highly successful chef in New York and manage a restaurant of her own, which means she had to grow her savings steadily throughout the years.
 As a potential small business owner, perhaps you've also had to sacrifice a large checking account or numerous expenditures like Monica in favor of a personal loan with a low interest rate.
 Remember when she tried on the wedding dress of her dreams at an expensive boutique, only to charge through the door of a department store which had the same dress on sale?
 As a highly competitive and organized person, Monica was the ultimate bargain-hunter who would look at several spending options before making a final financial decision.
 Related: 10 Problems Only Frugal People Understand